2022 Oklahoma elections

 Oklahoma had a special election for retiring U.S. Senator Jim Inhofe's Senate seat.

-Oklahoma primaries are closed primaries, meaning that only voters registered with a political party can vote in that party's primary.
-However, state law allows parties to 'open up' their primary and allow independent voters to participate in their primary if they file a notice with the State Election Board Secretary Paul Ziriax.
+Oklahoma primaries were closed primaries, meaning that only voters registered with a political party could vote in that party's primary.
+However, state law allowed parties to "open up" their primary and allow independent voters to participate in their primary if they file a notice with the State Election Board Secretary Paul Ziriax.
 The Democratic Party of Oklahoma filed to allow independent voters to participate in their primaries for 2022 and 2023.
-The Libertarian Party of Oklahoma filed notice it will hold closed primaries.
+The Libertarian Party of Oklahoma filed notice that it would hold closed primaries.
 The Republican Party of Oklahoma filed no notice, meaning it held closed primaries.